The Comprehensive Guide to Cost of Birth Control in Malaysia

 Effectiveness: 99%

-Cost of hormonal implants in Malaysia: RM500 (effective for up to 3 years).
-Removing it will cost approx RM100.
+• From government-run clinics: RM500 (effective for up to 3 years).
+Removing it will cost RM100.

 #6 – Vasectomy